SycuroLab/metqc/README.md

 ## Config file

 The pipeline requires a config file, written in yaml, to run.
 See the provided example file.
-Most options are self-explanatory and simple to setup.
-Store these custom parameters in `config.yaml`.
+This is the only file that should be modified before running the pipeline.
+Enter any custom parameters in `config.yaml`.

 ## Raw data and list of files.

 Ensure that all data files are in a folder called `projectname/data/rawdata/`.
+You also need to have a list of sample names called `ref_files/list_files.txt` which contains the names of the samples to run the pipeline on, one sample per line.
+Sample names should include everything up to the R1/R2 part of the file names of the raw fastq files.

 ## Running the pipeline

-In order to run the pipeline, need to have a list of sample names called `list_files.txt` which contains the names of the samples to include in the analysis, one sample per line.
-Sample names should include everything up to the R1/R2 part of the file names of the fastq files.

 Test the pipeline by running `snakemake -np`.
 This command prints out the commands to be run without actually running them.